vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar.md

 22°35' to 24°13'."
 Page 201, 2nd col. line 19, For neccessary, read necessary

-BIBLIOGRAPHY
+## BIBLIOGRAPHY

-Achelis, Elisabeth (1955)-Of Time and the Calendar,
+- Achelis, Elisabeth (1955)-Of Time and the Calendar, New York.

-New York.
-Alter, D. & Cleminshaw, C. H. (1952)—Pictorial Astronomy,
+- Alter, D. & Cleminshaw, C. H. (1952)—Pictorial Astronomy, New York.

-New York.
-Aryabhaṭīya of Āryabhaṭa-translated with notes by
+- Aryabhaṭīya of Āryabhaṭa-translated with notes by W. E. Clark, Chicago, 1930.

-W. E. Clark, Chicago, 1930.
-American Ephemeris ' & Nautical Almanac for the years

-1954 and 1955.
-Bachuofer, Dr. L. (1936)-Herrscher and Munzen in
+- American Ephemeris ' & Nautical Almanac for the years 1954 and 1955.

-spaten Kushanas, Journal of American Oriental

-Society.
-Vol. 56. - (1941) On Greeks and Sakas in India, Journal of

-American Oriental Sooiety, Vol. 61, p.
-223. Basak, Dr. Radhagovinda (1950)--Kauţiliya Arthaśāstra,

-Bengali translation, Calcutta.
-Bhandarkar (1927-34)—Inscriptions of Northern India,
+- Bachuofer, Dr. L. (1936)-Herrscher and Munzen in spaten Kushanas, Journal of American Oriental Society.
+Vol. 56. - (1941) On Greeks and Sakas in India, Journal of American Oriental Sooiety, Vol. 61, p.
+223. Basak, Dr. Radhagovinda (1950)--Kauţiliya Arthaśāstra, Bengali translation, Calcutta.

-Appendix to Epigraphia Indica, Vols.
+- Bhandarkar (1927-34)—Inscriptions of Northern India, Appendix to Epigraphia Indica, Vols.
 XIX-XXII.
 Brennand, W. (1896)-Hindu Astronomy.
-Burgess, Rev. E. (1935)-The Sūrya-Siddhānta, English

-translation, with an introduction by P. O. Sengupta
+- Burgess, Rev. E. (1935)-The Sūrya-Siddhānta, English translation, with an introduction by P. O. Sengupta (Republished by the Calcutta University).

-(Republished by the Calcutta University).
-Clark, Walter Eugene (1930)—The Aryabhaṭīya of Arya
+- Clark, Walter Eugene (1930)—The Aryabhaṭīya of Arya bhata, English translation with notes, Chicago.

-bhata, English translation with notes, Chicago.
-Couderc, Paul (1948)—Lo Calendrier, France.
-Cunningham, Alexander (1883)—Book of Indian Eras with
+- Couderc, Paul (1948)—Lo Calendrier, France.
+- Cunningham, Alexander (1883)—Book of Indian Eras with tables for calculating Indian dates, Calcutta.

-tables for calculating Indian dates, Calcutta.
-Debevoise (1938)—Political History of Parthia.
-Deydier (1951)-Le date de Kaniska etc. Journal Asiatique,
+- Debevoise (1938)—Political History of Parthia.
+- Deydier (1951)-Le date de Kaniska etc. Journal Asiatique, Vol. 239.

-Vol. 239.
-Digha Nikāya (1890), Vol. I, Pali Text Book Society, Dikgit, S. B. (1896)—Bbāratiya Jyotiśāstra (in Mārāthi).
-Discovery (1953), Vol. XIV, p.
+- Digha Nikāya (1890), Vol. I, Pali Text Book Society
+- Dikgit, S. B. (1896)—Bbāratiya Jyotiśāstra (in Mārāthi).
+- Discovery (1953), Vol. XIV, p.
 276, Norwich (Eng.).
-Dreyer, J.L.E.
-(1953)A History of Astronomy from

-:: Thales to Kepler, Dover Publications, Inc. Dvivedi, Sudhākara (1925)-The Sūrya Siddhānta, translation
+- Dreyer, J.L.E.
+(1953)A History of Astronomy from :: Thales to Kepler, Dover Publications, Inc.

-under his editorship, Asiatic Society of Bengal, Cal.
-Encyclopaedia Britannica (14th edition)- Articles on
+- Dvivedi, Sudhākara (1925)-The Sūrya Siddhānta, translation under his editorship, Asiatic Society of Bengal, Cal.

-Chronology, Calendar and Easter.
+- Encyclopaedia Britannica (14th edition)- Articles on Chronology, Calendar and Easter.
 Encyclopaedia of Religion & Ethics—Vols.
-I, II & III, Now
+I, II & III, Now York (1911),---Articles on Calendar and Festivals.

-York (1911),---Articles on Calendar and Festivals.
-Epigraphia Indica, Vol. XXVII.
-Flammarion, C. & Gore, J. E. (1907)—Popular Astronomy,
+- Epigraphia Indica, Vol. XXVII.
+- Flammarion, C. & Gore, J. E. (1907)—Popular Astronomy, London.

-London.
-Fotheringham, Dr. J. Ko (1935)-The Calendar, article
+- Fotheringham, Dr. J. Ko (1935)-The Calendar, article published in the Nautical Almanac, London 1935.

-published in the Nautical Almanac, London 1935.
-Ginsel, F. K. (1906)-Handbuch der Mathematischen und

-Technischen Chronologie, Bd.
+- Ginsel, F. K. (1906)-Handbuch der Mathematischen und Technischen Chronologie, Bd.
 I, Leipzig.

-Haug, Dr. Martin-Aitareya Brāhmaṇa of the Rig Veda.
-Herzfeld (1932)--Sakasthan, Archaeologische Mitteilungen
+- Haug, Dr. Martin-Aitareya Brāhmaṇa of the Rig Veda.
+- Herzfeld (1932)--Sakasthan, Archaeologische Mitteilungen ans Iran.

-ans Iran.
-Jacobi, Prof. Hermann (1892)-The computation of Hindu

-dates in inscriptions, Eph.
+- Jacobi, Prof. Hermann (1892)-The computation of Hindu dates in inscriptions, Eph.
 Ind.
 Vol. I, p.
+403.
-403. Jones, Sir H. Spencer (1934, 1955)-General Astronomy,

-: London - (1952)—Calendar, Past, Present & Future .

-\--a lecture delivered at the Royal Society of Arts,

-London, 1952. - (1937) The measurement of time, published in the

-Reports on Progress in Physics, Vol. IV, London.
+- Jones, Sir H. Spencer (1934, 1955)-General Astronomy, : London - (1952)—Calendar, Past, Present & Future . \--a lecture delivered at the Royal Society of Arts, London, 1952. - (1937) The measurement of time, published in the Reports on Progress in Physics, Vol. IV, London.
 Journal of Calendar Reform, New York.
-Keith, Dr. Berriedalo—The Veda of the Black Yajur School

-entitled Taittiriya Samhitā, Part.
-2. Khandakhādyaka of Brahmagupta--Edited with an

-introduction by Babua Misra-translated by P. C.
+- Keith, Dr. Berriedalo—The Veda of the Black Yajur School entitled Taittiriya Samhitā, Part.
+2. Khandakhādyaka of Brahmagupta--Edited with an introduction by Babua Misra-translated by P. C. Sengupta (1934), Calcutta University, 1934.

-Sengupta (1934), Calcutta University, 1934.
-Konow, Dr. Sten (1929)-Corpus Inscriptionum Indicarum,
+- Konow, Dr. Sten (1929)-Corpus Inscriptionum Indicarum, Vol.II, Karoṣthi Inscriptions.

-Vol.II, Karoṣthi Inscriptions.
-Krogdhal, Waslog.
-S.--The Astronomical Universe, U. S. A. Labiri, N. C. (1952)—Tables of the Sun, Calcutta.
-Luders (1909-10)– A list of Brāhmi Inscriptions from the
+- Krogdhal, Waslog.
+S.--The Astronomical Universe, U. S. A.
+- Labiri, N. C. (1952)—Tables of the Sun, Calcutta.
+- Luders (1909-10)– A list of Brāhmi Inscriptions from the earliest times to 400 A.D.

-earliest times to 400 A.D.
-Appendix to Epigraphia Indica, Vol. X. (The references are given, 0.8., Luders 942, which means inscription No. 942 of
+- Appendix to Epigraphia Indica, Vol. X. (The references are given, 0.8., Luders 942, which means inscription No. 942 of Lūders).

-Lūders).
-Majumder, N. G. (1929) Inscriptions of Bengal, Rajshahi,
+- Majumder, N. G. (1929) Inscriptions of Bengal, Rajshahi, Bengal.

-Bengal.
-Majumder, R. C. (1943)-The History of Bengal, Vol. I.
+- Majumder, R. C. (1943)-The History of Bengal, Vol. I. Dacca University.

-Dacca University.
-Nautical Almanac (British) for the years 1935 & 1954 to 1956.
-Neugebauer, O. (1952)—The Exact Sciences in Antiquity,
+- Nautical Almanac (British) for the years 1935 & 1954 to 1956.

-Princeton, New Jeresy, (1954) Babylonian Planetary Theory, Proceedings of the American Philosophical Society, Vol. 98.
-No. 1,

-1954 Newcomb, Simon (1906)-A Compendium of Spherical
+- Neugebauer, O. (1952)—The Exact Sciences in Antiquity, Princeton, New Jeresy, (1954) Babylonian Planetary Theory, Proceedings of the American Philosophical Society, Vol. 98.
+No. 1, 1954 Newcomb, Simon (1906)-A Compendium of Spherical Astronomy, New York.

-Astronomy, New York.
-Norton, Arthur P. (1950)-- A Star Atlas, London.
-Pannekoek, Antone (1916)--Calculation of Datos in Baby
+- Norton, Arthur P. (1950)-- A Star Atlas, London.

-lonian Tables of Planets, Proc.
-Roy.
+- Pannekoek, Antone (1916)--Calculation of Datos in Baby lonian Tables of Planets, Proc.
+- Roy.
 Soc.
-Amste

-I, 1916, 684. - (1951)—The Origin of Astronomy, M. N. R. A. S.,

-Vol. III, No. 4, 1951.
+Amste I, 1916, 684. - (1951)—The Origin of Astronomy, M. N. R. A. S., Vol. III, No. 4, 1951.
 (1930)--Astrology and its influence upon the development of Astronomy—Jr.R.
 A. S. of Canada April, 1930. :

-BIBLIOGRAPHY

-273

-Sir

-Panth, B. D. (1944)–Consider the Calendar, New York. - Pillai, L. D. Swamikannu (1922)-An Indian Ephemeris,
+- Panth, B. D. (1944)–Consider the Calendar, New York.

-Vol. I, Suptd.
+- Pillai, L. D. Swamikannu (1922)-An Indian Ephemeris, Vol. I, Suptd.
 Govt.
 Press, Madras.
-Rapson (1922)——The Cambridge.
-History of India,
+- Rapson (1922)——The Cambridge.
+History of India, Val.

-Val.
 I, Ancient India.
-Ray Chowdhury, H. C. (1938) Political History of Ancient

-India, 5th edition, Calcutta University.
-Roy.
+- Ray Chowdhury, H. C. (1938) Political History of Ancient India, 5th edition, Calcutta University.
+- Roy.
 J. C. (1903)-Amāder Jyotiṣ.
 O Jyotiṣi (Bengali).
 Calcutta.
-Rufus, W. Carl (1942)-How to meet the fifth column in
+- Rufus, W. Carl (1942)-How to meet the fifth column in Astronomy, Sky & Telescope, Jan, 1942, Vol. I, No. 3.

-Astronomy, Sky & Telescope, Jan, 1942, Vol. I, No. 3.
-Russell, H. N., Dugan, R. S., & Stewart, J. Q. (1945)—
+- Russell, H. N., Dugan, R. S., & Stewart, J. Q. (1945)— Astronomy, 2 Vols, U. S. A.

-Astronomy, 2 Vols, U. S. A. Sachau, Edward C. (1910)-Alberuni's India, English tran. :
+- Sachau, Edward C. (1910)-Alberuni's India, English tran. : slation in 2 Vols., London.

-slation in 2 Vols., London.
-Sachs, A. (1952)—Babylonian Horoscopes, Reprinted from
+- Sachs, A. (1952)—Babylonian Horoscopes, Reprinted from the Journal of Cunieform Studies, Vol. VI, No. 2.

-the Journal of Cunieform Studies, Vol. VI, No. 2.
-Saba, M. N. (1952)— Reform of the Indian Calendar, Science

-& Culture, Vol. 18, 1952.
+- Saba, M. N. (1952)— Reform of the Indian Calendar, Science & Culture, Vol. 18, 1952.
 (1952)-Calender through Ages and Countries, Lecture delivered at the Andhra University, 1952.

-(1953)-Different methods of Dato recording in Ancient and Medieval India and the origin of the śaka era—Jounal of the Asiatic Society,

-Letters, Vol. XIX, No. 1, 1953.
-Sarton, George (1953)-A History of Science, Oxford
+(1953)-Different methods of Dato recording in Ancient and Medieval India and the origin of the śaka era—Jounal of the Asiatic Society, Letters, Vol. XIX, No. 1, 1953.

-University Press, London. -- Introduction to the History of Science, Vol. III.
-Schmidt, Olaf (1951)-On the Computation of the Ahargaṇa,
+- Sarton, George (1953)-A History of Science, Oxford University Press, London. -- Introduction to the History of Science, Vol. III.

-Centaurus, September, 1952, 2.
+- Schmidt, Olaf (1951)-On the Computation of the Ahargaṇa, Centaurus, September, 1952, 2.
 Copenhagen.
-Scientific American, 188, 6-25, 1953, New York.
-Sen, Sukumar (1941)-Old Persian Inscriptions of the
+- Scientific American, 188, 6-25, 1953, New York.

-Achemenian Emperors, Calcutta University.
-Songupta, P. C. (1947)—Ancient Indian Chronology, Calcutta
+- Sen, Sukumar (1941)-Old Persian Inscriptions of the Achemenian Emperors, Calcutta University.

-University. - Articles published in the Śrī Bhāratz ( Bengali )

-(1925)-Khandakbādyaka of Brahmagupta edited

-with an introduction, Calcutta University.
-Sowell.
-R. S. (1924)—The Siddhāntas and the Indian
+- Songupta, P. C. (1947)—Ancient Indian Chronology, Calcutta University. - Articles published in the Śrī Bhāratz ( Bengali ) (1925)-Khandakbādyaka of Brahmagupta edited with an introduction, Calcutta University.

-Calendar. – (1912) – The Indian Chronography

-Sowell, R. S. & Dikpit, S. B. (1896)-The Indian Calendar,
+- Sowell.
+R. S. (1924)—The Siddhāntas and the Indian Calendar. – (1912) – The Indian Chronography Sowell, R. S. & Dikpit, S. B. (1896)-The Indian Calendar, London.

-London.
-Shamasastry, R. (1936)-Vodānga Jyautisha-edited with

-English translation & Sanskrit commentary.
+- Shamasastry, R. (1936)-Vodānga Jyautisha-edited with English translation & Sanskrit commentary.
 Mysore.
-Sirkar, D. C. (1942)-Select inscriptions bearing on Indian
+- Sirkar, D. C. (1942)-Select inscriptions bearing on Indian history and civilization, Calcutta University.

-history and civilization, Calcutta University.
-Sky & Telescope, Vol. I, 1942 & Vol. XII, 1953, Cambridge,

-Mass., U. S. A. Smrtitirtha, Pt.
-Radbavallabha-Siddhānta Siromani of

-Bhāskarācārya-Bengali translation in 2 Vols.
+- Sky & Telescope, Vol. I, 1942 & Vol. XII, 1953, Cambridge, Mass., U. S. A. Smrtitirtha, Pt.
+Radbavallabha-Siddhānta Siromani of Bhāskarācārya-Bengali translation in 2 Vols.
 Calcutta.
-Svāmi, Vijñānānanda (1909)—Sūrya Siddhānta, Bengali

-translation with notes, Calcutta.
-Thibaut, G. (1889)-The Pañca Siddhāntikā-the Astrono.
+- Svāmi, Vijñānānanda (1909)—Sūrya Siddhānta, Bengali translation with notes, Calcutta.

-mical works of Varā bamihira, odited by G. Thibaut
+- Thibaut, G. (1889)-The Pañca Siddhāntikā-the Astrono. mical works of Varā bamihira, odited by G. Thibaut & Mm.

-& Mm.
 Sudhakara Dvivedi, Banaras.
-Tilak, B. G. (1893)-Orion or Researches into the Antiquity

-of the Vedas, Poona.
+- Tilak, B. G. (1893)-Orion or Researches into the Antiquity of the Vedas, Poona.
 Universal History of the World, Vols.
-I & II, edited by
+I & II, edited by J. H. Hammerton, London.

-J. H. Hammerton, London.
-Van der Waerden-Science Awakening.
-Van Lohuizen de Leeuw (1949)—The Scythian Period,
+- Van der Waerden-Science Awakening.

-Leiden, (shortly called L. de.
-Leeuw or Leeuw with
+- Van Lohuizen de Leeuw (1949)—The Scythian Period, Leiden, (shortly called L. de.
+Leeuw or Leeuw with page following).

-page following).
-Varāhamihira—Bịhat Samhitā, Bengali translation by Pt.
+- Varāhamihira—Bịhat Samhitā, Bengali translation by Pt.
 Pañcānana Tarkaratna (1910), Calcutta.
 5 Pañca Siddhāntikā—edited by G. Thibaut & Mm.
 Sudhakara Dvivedi, Banaras, 1889.
-Watkins, Harold (1954)—Time Counts, London.
-Webster, A. G.--Dynamics of Particles and of Rigid
+- Watkins, Harold (1954)—Time Counts, London.
+- Webster, A. G.--Dynamics of Particles and of Rigid Elastic & Fluid bodies.

-Elastic & Fluid bodies.
-Winternitz-History of Indian Literature, Vol. I, Calcutta
+- Winternitz-History of Indian Literature, Vol. I, Calcutta University.

-University.
-Woolard, Edgar W. (1942)—The Era of Nabonassor, article

-published in the Sky & Telescope, Vol. I, No. 6, April,
+- Woolard, Edgar W. (1942)—The Era of Nabonassor, article published in the Sky & Telescope, Vol. I, No. 6, April, 1942.

-1942.
-Yampolsky, Philip (1950)-The Origin of the Twenty-eight
+- Yampolsky, Philip (1950)-The Origin of the Twenty-eight Lunar mansions, published in Osiris, Vol. IX, 1950.

-Lunar mansions, published in Osiris, Vol. IX, 1950.
-Zinner, Dr. Ernest (1931)-Die Geschichte der Sternkunde,
+- Zinner, Dr. Ernest (1931)-Die Geschichte der Sternkunde, Berlin.

-Berlin.

-INDEX
+## INDEX

 171